Jan 16, 2022

 }

-Here’s the same thing implemented for 4D choosing the W coordinate.
+Here is the same transform implemented for 4D, choosing the W coordinate:

 public static void noise4_ImproveXYZ(double x, double y, double z, double w) {